kpuc313/amxx-zp_addon_grenade_status/README.md

 <br />

 # :page_facing_up: Description:
-This is a plugin for Counte-Strike 1.6's Zombie Plague Mod that shows your grenade status: Fire, Frost, Flare and Infection.
+This is a plugin for Counte-Strike 1.6's Zombie Plague Mod which shows your grenade status: Fire, Frost, Flare and Infection.

 <br />